frederic-perez/AmE-dictionary/data/dictionary.md

 __lachrymator__ _n_ A gas that makes the eyes fill with tears but does not damage them; used in dispersing crowds. _Syn_ teargas _When the demonstration turned violent, the police used a potent lachrymator to disperse the mob._
 __lachrymose__ _adj_ :three::pencil2: /LAK-ruh-mohss/ Lachrymose is used to describe someone who tends to cry often, or something that tends to cause people to cry. _Her newest screenplay is a lachrymose drama exploring the effects of loss late in life._ _The more lachrymose mourners at the funeral required a steady supply of tissues._
 __lacing__ _n_ The act of inflicting corporal punishment with repeated blows. _Syn_ whacking, beating, drubbing, licking, thrashing, trouncing _If my mother ever caught me smoking, I would get the lacing of a lifetime._
-__lackadaisical__ _adj_ :six::dart: /lak-uh-DAY-zi-kuhl/ [:scroll: From lackadaisy, alteration of lack a day, contraction of alack the day (an expression of regret, grief, or disapproval).]
+__lackadaisical__ _adj_ :seven::dart: /lak-uh-DAY-zi-kuhl/ [:scroll: From lackadaisy, alteration of lack a day, contraction of alack the day (an expression of regret, grief, or disapproval).]
 Lacking enthusiasm; indifferent; lazy.
-Lacking spirit, liveliness, or interest. _Syn_ languid, languorous, dreamy _In spite of his lackadaisical manner, he has moments of energy that would surprise you._
+Lacking spirit, liveliness, or interest.
+Something or someone described as lackadaisical is lacking in life, spirit, or zest. _Syn_ languid, languorous, dreamy _In spite of his lackadaisical manner, he has moments of energy that would surprise you._ _His teachers did not approve of his lackadaisical approach to homework._
 __lackey__ _n_ :three::hammer: (lackeys) _A political lackey._
 __lackluster__ _adj_ :nine::m: Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._ _A lackluster 1-0 victory at Malaga._
-__laconic__ _adj_ :five: /luh-KAH-nik/ Someone described as laconic uses few words in speech or writing.
+__laconic__ _adj_ :six: /luh-KAH-nik/ Someone described as laconic uses few words in speech or writing.
 The word often also implies brevity to the point of seeming rude, indifferent, or mysterious.
 Using or marked by the use of few words; terse or concise. _Syn_ curt, crisp _Their father, though very laconic in his expressions of pleasure, was really glad to see them._ _Her bubbly and loquacious personality was a humorous yet complementary contrast to her girlfriend’s more laconic demeanor._
 __lacquered__ _v_
 __lacrosse__ _n_ :three::camera::hammer: _A lacrosse team._ _Lacrosse games._
 __lacuna__ _n_ :two: /luh-KOO-nuh/ A gap or missing part, as in a manuscript, series, or logical argument; hiatus.